Armenia continues violating ceasefire on border with Azerbaijan | News.az

 - Azerbaijan

-Armenian armed forces fired again at the positions of the Azerbaijan Army on the countries’ state border using mortars and small arms, the Azerbaijani Defense Ministry said on Wednesday.
+Units of Armenian armed forces fired at the positions of the units of the Azerbaijan Army located at the two countries’ state border using mortars and small arms, Azerbaijan’s Defense Ministry reported on Friday.

-On November 4, from 01:08 to 08:10, the positions of Azerbaijan’s military units located in Tovuz and Aghstafa districts of Azerbaijan were periodically fired by Armenian troops from the direction of Armenia’s Berd district.
+Starting from the night of November 5 to November 6 until 05:00 in the morning, the positions of our military units located in Tovuz, Gadabay, and Dashkesan regions of Azerbaijan were intermittently fired by the enemy from the direction of Berd, Chambarak, and Vardenis regions of Armenia.